nourmahfel/Work_experience/README.md

 ls *trimmed*_fastqc.html
 ```

-Open both `.html` files in your browser.
+Open both `.html` files in your browser and look at the reports.

 **Question:** What improvements are visible after trimming?